itzgoldenleonard/nixos-dotfiles/README.md

 This is where I keep all of my system and user configuration.
 As much as possible is crammed into the configuration.nix file.
 This is still a work in progress, so not everything is set up in configuration.nix yet, but the goal is to eventually be able to deploy a fully configured system with a single command.

+Some of the files like the obs-studio config files are stored in the git repo.
+On each rebuild they're fetched from github, not the local repo stored on the computer.
+This means that in order to update a configuration I have to actually commit the changes to the git repo, this setup prevents the actual configuration from drifting from what's intended in the repo.

 # Summary
 ## In configuration.nix
 - Hardware